Ethics and Integrity Policy

 a.
 Students enrolled in graduate programs with a formal departmental or program academic grievance policy may appeal the decision of the departmental or program Committee to the Dean of the CCPA as described in IV.
 B. 8.

 b.
-In cases of undergraduate students and graduate students in programs without formal academic grievance procedures, the decision of the Academic E&I Committee may be appealed by either party to the Associate Dean of the CCPA.
+In cases of undergraduate students and graduate students in programs without formal academic grievance procedures, the decision of the Academic E&I Committee may be appealed by either party to the Executive Assistant Dean of the CCPA.
 The appeal must be submitted in writing within five (5) calendar days of receipt of the Academic E&I Committee decision.
 The written appeal will ordinarily be based on allegations of abrogation of due process.
 The appeal also may be based upon a claim of new and pertinent information provided the information was not known nor could it be known to either party at the time of the hearing and was therefore not available to the Committee at the time of its deliberations.

 8. Final Appeal

 a.
-Either party to the case may file an appeal of ruling with the Dean within five (5) working days of receipt of the hearing outcome from the departmental or program Committee in graduate programs with formal procedures or the Associate Dean in the case of undergraduates and programs without formal procedures.
+Either party to the case may file an appeal of ruling with the Dean within five (5) working days of receipt of the hearing outcome from the departmental or program Committee in graduate programs with formal procedures or the Executive Assistant Dean in the case of undergraduates and programs without formal procedures.

 c.
 If the Dean is a party against whom the grievance is brought, either as a teaching faculty member or as Dean, a direct appeal to the Graduate School may be pursued.

 d.
-In cases involving graduate students where the Associate Dean or Dean of the CCPA recuses themselves from the appeal process, the decision may be appealed to the Assistant Dean of the Graduate School pursuant to the Graduate School’s grievance procedures, which are specified in the Student Handbook.
+In cases involving graduate students where the Executive Assistant Dean or Dean of the CCPA recuses themselves from the appeal process, the decision may be appealed to the Assistant Dean of the Graduate School pursuant to the Graduate School’s grievance procedures, which are specified in the Student Handbook.
 In either case, the decision of the Dean (either the Dean of the CCPA or the Dean of the Graduate School) shall be final.

 9. Records of Grievances